 NYS-Ride (pronounced NICE Ride) is a pre-tax benefit that helps NYS employees save money on public transportation costs and contributes to a greener environment.
+With the NYS-Ride benefit employees can also enjoy pre-tax savings on qualified parking expenses.
 This program is sponsored by OER and administered by Edenred Benefit Solutions (Edenred).

 You can use your commuter benefit to pay for a variety of public transit costs with pre-tax dollars.
 It’s like a discount on your eligible commuter expenses.

 When you enroll, simply choose your fare and agree to payroll deductions.
 Your order will be sent directly to you.

 You can change your order by logging into your account.
 Changes or cancellations must be made online by 11:59 p.m.
 EST by the first of the month, two months before the benefit month.
 For example, if you want to change or cancel your order for the July commuting month, you must do so by May 1.